 How long does a Sacroiliac (SI) joint injection last?

 The SI joint injection can last weeks to months.
 If it relieves the inflammation around the joint, pain can resolve for years.
-Occasionally the injection can be repeated to increase the duration if needed.
-Other injections indirectly targeting SI joint can be performed and tend to last longer.
+Occasionally the injection can be repeated to increase the duration of pain relief if needed.
+Sacral Radiofrequency ablation (RFA) can also be performed for prolonged pain relief.

 How many SI joint injections can you have?

-At Unique Pain Medicine, we strive to perform the least number of injections with maximum benefit.
-Typically, we will perform at most 2 SI Joint injections per year.
-If pain is not completely abolished, SI joint radiofrequency ablation can be performed to ensure prolonged pain relief.
+Typically, patients may have up to 2 SI Joint injections per year.
+If pain is not completely abolished, SI joint radiofrequency ablation can be performed for extended pain relief.

 Are SI Joint injections Covered by Insurance?